-2.6.3.1.
-International Civil Aviation Organization approach to safety

-These eras have been governed by an effective regulation coming from the International Civil Aviation Organisation (ICAO), an outcome of the Chicago convention in 1944.
-This international agreement, concerning most of the NATO countries, established the basis of airspace management, aircraft registration, safety and security, sustainability, amongst others.
+3.6.3.1 International Civil Aviation Organization approach to safety agreement, concerning most of the NATO countries, established the basis of airspace management, aircraft registration, safety and security, sustainability, amongst others.
 These accepted decisions and procedures are collected in the ICAO Annexes.
 Annex 19 concerns Safety at a State level and includes the strategy to manage risk at a proactive level, including the four required safety pillars: